EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 #### Is differential privacy enough?
 Limiting the inference about the presence of a tuple is different from limiting the inference about the participation of the individual in the data generating process.
 E.g., Bob’s participation in a social network can cause links to form between Bob’s friends (Bob’s participation affects more than just the tuple marked “Bob”).

-Differential privacy composes well with itself but not necessarily with other privacy definitions or data release mechanisms (which represent background knowledge that can cause privacy breaches).
+Differential privacy composes well with itself (the composition/observation of differential private documents is differential private itself) but not necessarily with other privacy definitions or data release mechanisms (which represent background knowledge that can cause privacy breaches).

 ----------------------------------------------------------------